xKitsune47/genshin-ultimate-bravery/README.md

 TBD: randomizing boss to fight with this/these build/s

 Idea suggested by my friend.
-It was a great oppurtunity to utilize objects and mapping, which I've learned about recently.
+It was a great opportunity to utilize objects and mapping, which I've learned about recently.
 Plus API calls.

 The UI design is simple and readable (or at least I hope so).
 The site should work on both desktops and smartphones.